johnschriner/presentations/metasploit_readings_and_presentation.md

 [Mastering the Nmap Scripting Engine (video from DefCon 18, 38mins, non-obligatory)](https://www.infoworld.com/article/3152617/security/nmap-security-scanner-gets-new-scripts-performance-boosts.html)<br />

 <details>
-  <summary>Some of the most useful tools in Kali Linux</summary>
+  <summary>Some of the most useful tools in Kali Linux and what they do</summary>
-   Some of the most tools used in Kali Linux are described below

 1. Metasploit - Main part of Kali Linux, This tool is used to enumerate a network, attacking on the servers using appropriate exploits and Payloads.
 Along with this you can use it for post exploitation purposes